 Secure communication even over insecure networks.

-Spectra is an Identity and Access Management (IAM) solution specially designed for machine-to-machine communication (M2M).
+Spectra is a powerful Identity and Access Management solution for M2M networks.
 Spectra implements FIDO2 standards for establishing the role of a Trusted Administrator who creates and manages perimeter-less applications involving an arbitrarily large number of devices communicating with other devices.
 Spectra is built upon the powerful combination of Authentication, Authorization, and Auditing, working together to ensure proper access to the right resources by suitable devices.

 The Problem